x

 In a board meeting Monday night, the district approved of Election Day being a day off.
 No more days will need to be added to the calendar to replace Election Day.

 BOISE, Idaho — The election cycle is in full swing, with presidential candidates hitting campaign trails hard.
-Locally, one of Idaho's largest school districts is looking at Election Day, and how to handle the hoards of voters.
+Locally, two of Idaho's largest school districts is looking at Election Day, and how to handle the hoards of voters.

 Boise School District (BSD) held a special meeting Monday night, reviewing a handful of topics.
 The big one was safety in schools, following a series of social media threats going around both locally and nationally.
 The other big topic, making Election Day a day off, so students would not have to attend school.